n3werr/n3werr/README.md

 🗺️ I'm from Siberia, Russia

-🤖 I’m a beginner developer
+🤖 I’m a novice developer

 🌱 I'm learning Python, JS, HTML5 and CSS